Optum/giraffle/template/docs/configuration.md

 `tigergraph` closure.

 > Type: String

+## graphStudio
+I'm not sure what this option does, however it is a CLI option available in the gsql client.

+> Type: Boolean

 ## scriptCommand
 Use this value to execute a command on the Tigergraph server.
 Useful for one